 We reached out to Nick Carnera so show us around Portland by bike and capture the city in his beautiful photographic style.
-We won't say much, his photos speak for themselves:
+Take a look below to find out what his top spots in Portland are.

 We start our tour at sunrise in north Portland at one of the most iconic bridges in town, the St. Johns bridge.
 The sun beaming across the bridge makes it a great place to shoot morning light hitting the green hues of the structure.
 With views of industrial properties, cathedral park and the river below, this is a perfect spot for a bike cruise.

 In the little area of St. Johns is one of the only film camera shops still around.
 It’s my go to place to get film developed and pick up a fresh roll as well!

 The east side of the Willamette river has the best view of Portland-hands down.
 There are tons of docks off of the water and a boardwalk that you can ride for miles.
 If you're feeling touristy, head over the Burnside Bridge and get a shot of the famous Portland, Oregon sign!

 You can’t go to the city of roses without seeing the Rose Garden!
 Here we found ourselves surrounded by roses of every color.
 It's hard to get a bad photo of this place!
 And it smells great too!